arati6521/portfolio/README.md

 # portfolio
-Personal portfolio website using html, css, javascript, nodejs and express.
+A simple Personal portfolio website using html, css, javascript, nodejs and express.

 *To run using command prompt:*
 1. npm init